A Degree of Distinction

-- UF Online is ranked #1 for most affordable online bachelor’s degrees by Affordable Colleges.
+- UF Online is ranked No. 1 for most affordable online colleges by Affordable Colleges

-- Forbes ranked UF second among public institutions and third overall for offering the best value.
+- In 2016, Forbes ranked UF second among public institutions and third overall for offering the best value.

-- In a recent survey of U.S. employers by the Times Higher Education, the UF was ranked #8 in the nation overall and #1 among public institutions in the country for employability as employers consider UF one of the best in the country for preparing graduates for jobs.
+- In a survey of U.S. employers by the Times Higher Education, UF was ranked #8 in the nation overall and #1 among public institutions in the country for employability , as employers consider UF one of the best in the country for preparing graduates for jobs

-- UF’s Warrington College of Business was also ranked a Top 20 program by U.S. News and World Report.
+- UF’s Warrington College of Business was also ranked a Top 20 program among public institutions by U.S. News and World Report in 2018.